Sponsored Links

 Episode 209: C.H.U.D.
 (1984)

 Robert Downey Jr. once said that he enjoys the classics but sometimes he just likes to sit back and watch C.H.U.D.
 Cannibalistic Humanoid Underground Dwellers.
-We're with you Robert, we're will you.
+We're with you Robert, we're with you.

 Episode 208: Frankenhooker (1990)